 The theory and design of modeling problems, validation and verification of simulation models for dynamic queuing and static Monte Carlo problems are reviewed.
 Discrete event and continuous simulation models are analyzed.
-Random number generation used in simulation languages and the implemen-
+Random number generation used in simulation languages and the implementation of models on computer hardware and software engineering using general purpose and simulation languages re presented in this course.
+Prerequisite: CS 5547

-CS 6648 Operations Research (3)
+CS 6648 Optimization Modeling (3)